readmeio/rdme/README.md

 rdme openapi [path-to-file.json] --version={project-version} --create
 ```

+This command also has a dry run mode, which can be useful for initial setup and debugging.
+You can perform a dry run by supplying the `--dryRun` flag.

 #### Editing (Re-Syncing) an Existing API Definition

 This will edit (re-sync) an existing API definition (identified by `--id`) within your ReadMe project. **This is the recommended approach for usage in CI environments.**